 You need to supply a hat, because your child’s skin is more sensitive to UV radiation than adult skin.
 Preschools are responsible for providing shaded play areas and making sure children use sunscreen and hats.

 It’s best to avoid outdoor activities between 11 am and 3 pm in hot weather (and 4 pm in daylight savings).

 Each preschool has its own policy on whether children can bring toys from home.
 It’s best to check before your child packs his favourite teddy in his bag.

 Preschools rely heavily on parents helping out.
 If you can help out, there are lots of opportunities to take part in the day-to-day activities or to be involved with preschool management.

 Your preschool’s philosophy will be outlined in its information booklet.
 Details of the educational program might be displayed in the building and you can talk about it more with staff.
 You might also get a regular newsletter keeping you up to date with the current program.

 Your preschool will have policies to deal with issues such as:

 - fee payment.

 This information should be on display within the preschool.

-Fees and the way in which they are collected will vary from preschool to preschool.
+Fees and the way they’re collected will vary from preschool to preschool.
 It’s a good idea to ask about your preschool’s policy ahead of time.
-Parents who hold a Commonwealth Health Care Card are eligible for a $250 annual preschool fee subsidy.